spryker/spryker-docs/docs/scos/user/features/202200.0/promotions-discounts-feature-overview.md

 {% endinfo_block %}

 If a cart is eligible for multiple exclusive discounts, you can [prioritize](#discount-priority) the discounts to define which of the exclusive discounts should prevail over the others.
-See [LINK TO BO GUIDE] for details on how a Back Office user can set priorities for discounts.
+See [Creating a voucher](/docs/scos/user/back-office-user-guides/{{page.version}}/merchandising/discount/creating-vouchers.html#creating-a-voucher) for details on how a Back Office user can set priorities for discounts.

 If the exclusive discounts are not prioritized or have the same priorities, the highest-value discount is applied.
 See [Discount calculation logic](#discount-calculation-logic) for details and examples on how the discounts are calculated.

 ### Non-exclusive discount

 A non-exclusive discount is a discount that can be combined with other non-exclusive discounts in a single order.
 As all the discounts are non-exclusive, they are applied together.
 However, a Back Office user can [prioritize](#discount-priority) the non-exclusive discounts to set the order in which they should apply.
-See [LINK TO BO GUIDE] for details on how a Back Office user can prioritize the discounts.
+See [Creating a voucher](promotions-discounts-feature-overview.md/docs/scos/user/back-office-user-guides/{{page.version}}/merchandising/discount/creating-vouchers.html#creating-a-voucher) for details on how a Back Office user can prioritize the discounts.
 See [Discount calculation logic](#discount-calculation-logic) for details and examples on how the discounts are calculated based on their priorities.

 ## Discount validity interval